 Formats for Crafting Email Addresses

 Including your personal email address as the main way to contact you on your business website looks unprofessional.
-Luckily, it does not mean that you now have to log in to different email inboxes.
-Instead, an alternative solution that is easy to set up is to create a forwarding rule (your email service provider should offer this option).
+Luckily, it doesn't mean that you now have to log in to different email inboxes.
+Instead, an alternative solution that's easy to set up is to create a forwarding rule (your email service provider should offer this option).
 This way your emails from all your other email addresses will be forwarded to your personal email address so that you can check them from one central place.

 The following are some of the common formats that you can use when creating a professional business email address: